 What is the historical evidence in favor of the disputed line?
-There are ancient manuscripts of Matthew that include the line “for thine is the kingdom and the power and glory forever.
+Some ancient manuscripts of Matthew include the line “for thine is the kingdom and the power and glory forever.
 Amen.”
-The most reliable ancient manuscripts, which are usually distinguished by characteristics such as their early age, do not include the line.
+The most reliable ancient manuscripts, usually distinguished by characteristics such as their early age, do not include the line.

 The Lord’s Prayer in Protestant Bibles and Churches

-Popular Protestant Bible translations that appeared in later centuries, like the NIV, ESV, and NLT, used different manuscripts than the KJV did to translate the Bible and as a result, do not include the disputed phrase.
+Popular Protestant Bible translations that appeared in later centuries, like the NIV, ESV, and NLT, used different manuscripts than the KJV did to translate the Bible.
+As a result, they do not include the disputed phrase.
 The table below reveals what popular translations include the line.

 |Translation||Is the disputed line included?|